offbeat-bike-trails-in-ladakh

 7. Upshi to Tso Moriri via Chumathang

 The journey starts from Upshi and follows the Indus River towards Chumathang, where natural hot springs bubble beside the river.
-The warmth of the water contrasts with the cold mountain air which is a rare delight.
-Crossing the Mahe Bridge, opens up a new landscape of windy plains and grazing yaks.
-The journey ends with Tso Moriri that appears like a sapphire inna sea of stone, scenic, untouched.
+The warmth of the water contrasts with the cold mountain air, which is a rare delight.
+Crossing the Mahe Bridge opens up a new landscape of windy plains and grazing yaks.
+The journey ends with Tso Moriri, which appears like a sapphire inna sea of stone, scenic, untouched.
 The ride is soothing for the soul.

 • Why?
 This route is a mix of river valleys, hot springs, and high-altitude lakes, offering a diverse riding experience.